yfhanhust/MiniBatchSpectralClustering/README.md

 StochasticRiemannianOpt(C,X,ndim,master_stepsize,auto_corr,outer_max_iter,nsamples,nrounds)

-*       C                   Symmetric Laplacian matrix generated from pairwise similarity measurements between training data points
+*       C:                   Symmetric Laplacian matrix generated from pairwise similarity measurements between training data points
-*       X                   Training data matrix, with each row corresponding to one data point
+*       X:                   Training data matrix, with each row corresponding to one data point
-*       master_stepsize     Master Stepsize of AdaGrad
+*       master_stepsize:     Master Stepsize of AdaGrad
-*       auto_corr           Auto correlation coefficient of AdaGrad
+*       auto_corr:           Auto correlation coefficient of AdaGrad
-*       outer_max_iter      The maximum number of iterations for AdaGrad based optimisation
+*       outer_max_iter:      The maximum number of iterations for AdaGrad based optimisation
-*       nsamples            The number of columns sampled from the Laplacian matrix C each time
+*       nsamples:            The number of columns sampled from the Laplacian matrix C each time
-*       nrounds             The number of sampling rounds
+*       nrounds:             The number of sampling rounds

-*       nsamples * nrounds equals to the size of the mini-batch used for stochastic gradient computation
+nsamples * nrounds equals to the size of the mini-batch used for stochastic gradient computation

 The Nystrom approximation based baseline clustering algorithm is also implemented in Python, as you can find here:

 nystromSP(train_data,nsample,sigma,num_clusters)

-*       train_data          Training data matix, with each row corresponding to one data point
+*       train_data:          Training data matix, with each row corresponding to one data point
-*       nsample             The number of sampled data points from the training data
+*       nsample:             The number of sampled data points from the training data
-*       gamma_value         Scailing parameter in RBF similarity measurement between data points
+*       gamma_value:         Scailing parameter in RBF similarity measurement between data points
-*       num_clusters        The expected number of clusters, just as K in K-means
+*       num_clusters:        The expected number of clusters, just as K in K-means

 ## Example

 X_sto1,nnz_list,X_sto_list = StochasticRiemannianOpt(laplacian,X,ndim,master_stepsize,auto_corr,outer_iter,ncols,nsampleround)

-*       X_sto_list          List of spectral embeddings derived from the Laplacian matrix, generated per iteration.
+*       X_sto_list:          List of spectral embeddings derived from the Laplacian matrix, generated per iteration.

 X = nystromSP(train_data,10,gamma_value,nclass)

-*       X                   The approximated spectral embedding derived from the Laplacian matrix
+*       X:                   The approximated spectral embedding derived from the Laplacian matrix

 ## Note ##